giuseppe-maglione/Captive-Portal/README.md

 # About
-This project demonstrates a **basic Evil Twin attack** using an **ESP32** microcontroller.
+This project demonstrates a **basic Captive Portal attack** using an **ESP32** microcontroller.
 It creates a rogue Wi-Fi access point mimicking a legitimate one, with the intent of capturing user credentials through a fake login page.

 ---